vickgoodman/infra/tools/beman-tidy/README.md

   --verbose, --no-verbose
                         print verbose output for each check --require-all, --no-require-all
-                        all checks are required regardless of the check type (e.g., RECOMMENDATION becomes REQUIREMENT) --checks CHECKS       array of checks to run
+                        all checks are required regardless of the check type (e.g., Recommendation becomes Requirement) --checks CHECKS       array of checks to run
 ```